-Readers of this blog may be familiar with the “classic” symptoms of depression like feeling helpless, decreased motivation, and loss of interest in simple pleasures.
-However, depression is often so much more than these symptoms; there are often challenging and painful physical symptoms that are associated as well.
+Readers of this blog may be familiar with the “classic” symptoms of depression such as feeling helpless, having decreased motivation, and losing interest in simple pleasures.
+However, depression is often much more than these symptoms; there are often challenging and painful physical symptoms associated as well.

-What you may not know about depression is that many people who have it experience dull pains in their joints, limbs or back.
+Many people who have depression experience dull pains in their joints, limbs or back.
 Doctors are still trying to understand how physical pain and depression are interrelated.
-With that said, here is one theory, written by researchers supported by the University of Texas MD Anderson Cancer Center, that attempts to explain the comorbidity between pain and depression.
+With that said, here is one theory, written by researchers supported by the University of Texas MD Anderson Cancer Center, that attempts to explain the connection between pain and depression.

 The general idea is that both pain and depression are associated with an imbalance of neurotransmitters.
-Antidepressants like SSRIs work by increasing the availability of chemicals in the brain–in this case, serotonin.
+Antidepressants like SSRIs work by increasing the availability of certain neurotransmitters in the brain–in this case, serotonin.